-The group's land and buildings, within property, plant and equipment, were last revalued on 31 December 2013 by a professionally qualified valuer.
-The directors have reviewed the carrying amount of the property as at 31 December, on the basis of the assessment by the property valuer, and no adjustments to the carrying amount were deemed necessary as at that date taking cognisance of developments that occurred during the current financial year.
-The book value of the property had been adjusted to the revaluation in prior years and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 15).
+The group's land and buildings, within property, plant and equipment, were revalued on 31 December 2014 by a professionally qualified valuer.
+The book value of the property has been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, has been credited to the revaluation reserve in shareholders' equity (Note 15).